Women's political participation in India: Voting

+The movement for women's suffrage in India emerged in response to the national suffrage movement in the early 1900s.
+Under British colonial rule in India, the vast majority of both women and men did not have the right to vote.
+However, some provincial legislatures granted women the right to vote during this time.

-Madras was the first to grant women’s suffrage in 1921, but only to those men and women who owned land property according to British administration's records.
-The rights granted in response to the movement towards suffrage were limited to qualifications of literacy and property ownership, including property ownership of husbands.
-This excluded vast majority of Indian women and men from voting, because they were poor.
-This changed in 1950 when universal suffrage was granted to all adult Indian citizens.
+According to British administration records, Madras became the first state to grant property-owning women the right to vote in 1921.
+Further rights granted in response to the suffrage movement were also limited based on property ownership, as well as literacy in many cases, barring most of the population of India from voting.

-In 1950, universal suffrage granted voting rights to all women.
-This is enshrined in Article 326 in the Indian constitution.
-India is a parliamentary system with two houses: Lok Sabha (lower house) and Rajya Sabha (upper house).
-Rates of participation among women in 1962 were 46.63% for Lok Sabha elections and rose to a high in 1984 of 58.60%.
+In 1950, India enshrined universal adult suffrage in Article 326 of the Indian Constitution.
+India operates a parliamentary system with two houses: the Lok Sabha (lower house) and the Rajya Sabha (upper house).
+Rates of participation among women in 1962 were 46.63% for Lok Sabha elections and rose to a higher rate in 1984 of 58.60%.
 Male turnout during that same period was 63.31% in 1962 and 68.18% in 1984.

-The gap between men and women voters has narrowed over time with a difference of 16.7% in 1962 to 4.4% in 2009.
+The gap between male and female voters narrowed from 16.7% in 1962 to 1.5% in 2014.

-Voter turnout for national elections in the past 50 years has remained stagnant with turnout ranging between 50 and 60%.
-State elections have seen a growing trend in women's participation, and in some cases women's turnout is exceeding male turnout.
-Increased turnout of women was reported for the 2012 Vidhan Sabha elections (legislative/state assemblies) with states such as Uttar Pradesh reporting 58.82% to 60.29% turnout.
-In the 2013 assembly elections, women’s overall turnout was reported to be 47.4%, and male turnout was 52.5%.
-Indian states of Arunachal Pradesh, Goa, Kerala, Manipur, Meghalaya, Mizoram, Daman and Diu, and Puducherry all reported higher turnouts among women than men in 2013.
+Voter turnout for national elections since 1980 has steadily climbed (especially among women) but still hovers between 50–65%.
+State elections have seen a growing trend in women's participation, and in some cases, women's turnout has exceeded male turnout.
+India made electoral history in 2019 when voter turnout among women edged past that of men for the first time - 67.2% versus 67%.
+During the next general elections, in 2024, voter turnout was nearly equal, 65.8% for men and 65.78% for women.

 Increased participation is occurring in both rich and poor states in India.
-The sex ratio of voters has improved from 715 female voters for every 1,000 male voters in the 1960s to 883 female voters in the 2000s.
 The Election Commission of India (ECI) has sought to increase voter turnout by cleaning up electoral rolls and removing missing or deceased members.
-Voter outreach has included door-to-door voter registration, and in 2014 elections, voters will be issued a photo id with polling station information to increase voter turnout.
-Increased voter turnout in India is also partially due to the women voters.
-ECI has sought to encourage voter registration among women and participation through education and outreach on college and university campuses.
-Growing participation has also been attributed to increased security at polling stations.
+Voter outreach has included door-to-door voter registration, and in the 2014 elections, voters were issued a photo ID with polling station information to increase voter turnout.
+ECI has sought to encourage women to register and participate in community activities through education and outreach on college and university campuses.
+Growing participation of women has also been attributed to the increase in security at the polling stations.

-2014 elections

-Women turnout during India's 2014 parliamentary general elections was 65.63%, compared to 67.09% turnout for men.
-In 16 out of 29 states of India, more women voted than men.
-A total of 260.6 million women exercised their right to vote in April–May 2014 elections for India's parliament.
+Increasingly, since 2020, political parties are competing for the female vote by promising direct, unconditional cash transfers to women who meet the income cap requirements.
+As of November 2024, India had spent the equivalent of 0.6% of its GDP on such cash transfer programs that have reached 134 million women, nearly one in five adult women in the country.
+In some states, these cash transfers to low-income women are putting pressure on the state budget, such as in Jharkhand, where the program accounts for 9.2% of the state's total expenditure.